-The main concerns of today, including MS, are chronic disease.
+The main concerns of today, including MS, are chronic diseases.
 Technically, they can be referred to as biopsychosocial or functional diseases.
 These names begin to give you a clearer picture of both their cause as well as their treatment.

 What Causes MS?

-- biological factors – such as genes, toxicity, nutrition and exercise
+- biological factors – such as genes, toxicity, nutrition, and exercise

-- psychological factors – such as beliefs, behaviors, lifestyle, decision-making, emotions and personality
+- psychological factors – such as beliefs, behaviors, lifestyle, decision-making, emotions, and personality

-- sociological factors – such as relationships, support, family, community, gender age and ethnicity/race.
+- sociological factors – such as relationships, support, family, community, gender age ,and ethnicity/race.

 The last two, the psychosocial factors, are closely associated with MS onset and may play important roles in the development of the disease.
 There is much research that has studied these two factors.
-They are not caused by a personality trait of the person but by coping strategies learned in childhood such as the need to be perfect, highly controlling, overachiever or extremely independent.
-Fortunately all of these life responses can be changed with understanding and support.
+They are not caused by a personality trait of the person but by coping strategies learned in childhood such as the need to be perfect, highly controlling, overachiever, or extremely independent.
+Fortunately, all of these life responses can be changed with understanding and support.

 A Disease Created by Our Modern Society